Vasile-Peste/proposal-renaming-javascript-to-x/README.md

 By renaming it to "Hyper" we can distance the language from this reputation and establish a distinct identity that accurately portrays its characteristics, strengths, and independent development.

 ### 3. Benefits of the Proposed Name Change
-- Enhanced Clarity and Differentiation: The name "Hyper" offers a clear distinction from Java and eliminatesthe potential for confusion.
+- Enhanced Clarity and Differentiation: The name "Hyper" offers a clear distinction from Java and eliminates the potential for confusion.
 Developers, educators, and learners will have a more accurate understanding of the language's core features, facilitating its adoption and education across various platforms and contexts.
 - Rebranding Opportunity: Renaming JavaScript to "Hyper" presents an exciting opportunity for rebranding and revitalizing the language.
 It enables a fresh start, shedding any residual negative perceptions associated with the existing name, and positioning the language as a modern and progressive technology.
 - Reflecting Versatility: The new name, "Hyper" embodies the dynamic, fast-paced, and adaptable nature of the language, highlighting its suitability for a wide range of applications and environments.
 It reflects the language's ability to power hyper-connected, interactive, and intelligent systems.
 - Embracing Industry Trends: Renaming JavaScript to "Hyper" aligns with the industry trend of naming programming languages with modern and futuristic connotations.
 This will help the language stay relevant and appealing to developers, ensuring its continued growth and evolution.